Connect with us

 “Luckily I managed to get a chance in the Football League as a right-back and I managed to do well there,” he said.
 “I played a lot of games there in the 2013-14 season and, towards the end of it, when I had a little bit more experience, I played 12 to 13 games in midfield and I have never looked back.

-“Micky Mellon put me in that position and I just hope that I can keep playing well at Brentford.
+put me in that position and I just hope that I can keep playing well at Brentford.

 “I can definitely bring tempo into a game.
 I like to get the ball from anywhere, and look to bring other players into play and move it as quick as I possibly can.
 That is what I will bring to the club.”

-Woods' career started at local club Norton Cairns before he was scouted by and Birmingham City.
-However, the diminutive playmaker eventually ended up at boyhood club and he jumped at the chance to prove his worth at the Banks's Stadium.
+Woods’ career started at local club Norton Cairns before he was scouted by Aston and City.
+However, the diminutive playmaker eventually ended up at boyhood club and he jumped at the chance to prove his worth at the Banks’s Stadium.

 However, 5ft 8ins Woods was dropped at the age of 15 in an all-too-familiar English tale of being told he was too small.